 LinkedIn is another site that has freelance writing job opportunities posted.
 In addition, if you do an internet search for “freelance writing jobs,” you can find other sites that post available work.

-When submitting applications for work on these types of sites, remember to include these items:
+When submitting applications, remember to include these items:

 Applying for a freelance writing job is like applying for any other job.
 Professionalism and attention to detail are important.

 Freelance writing work is out there for those who are willing to pursue it.
 Yes, it does take time and effort to make money as a freelance writer.

 For instance, earning money with your own personal blog takes a while.
 It takes time to get a substantial amount of articles published on the site, and time to form affiliate relationships.

 However, many people who’ve taken the leap find that the work is satisfying and the pay is good.